-3.11 Flying Abroad
+Flying Abroad

-a Make sure you are conversant with the aeronautical rules, charts (including scale and units, eg feet or metres), airspace etc for each country you are flying to/over.
+Make sure you are conversant with the aeronautical rules, charts (including scale and units, e.g. feet or metres), airspace etc for each country you are flying to/over.

-b Take the helicopter's documents which include for example - in some countries the insurance details written in their language, eg Spain, your licence and a copy of 'Interception Procedures' (Safety Sense Leaflet No 11).
+Take the helicopter's documents which include for example - in some countries the insurance details written in their language, e.g Spain, your licence and a copy of 'Interception Procedures'.

-c Before crossing an International FIR boundary you must file a Flight Plan, check that it has been accepted.
-See Safety Sense Leaflet No 20A 'VFR Flight Plans'.
+Before crossing an International FIR boundary you must file a Flight Plan, check that it has been accepted.

-d Don't forget the Prevention of Terrorism restrictions for flights to Ireland, Channel Isles and Isle of Man.
-(UK AIP GEN 1-2-1 para 5.) e Permit to Fly aircraft may need special permission in some countries.
+Don't forget the Prevention of Terrorism restrictions for flights to Ireland, Channel Isles and Isle of Man.

+Permit to Fly aircraft may need special permission in many countries.

-3.12 Over Water
+Over Water